The Hele-Shaw semi-flow: The Hele-Shaw equation as an obstacle problem

 \subsection{Free falling coordinates}

-In this paragraph, as explained in the introduction (see~$\S\ref{S:I1.1}$), we will utilize a change of variables to remove gravity $g=1$ from the equation and move gravity to the boundary condition at $x_N=- \infty$, see \eqref{eq:bcinfty} below.
+In this section, as explained in the introduction (see~$\S\ref{S:I1.1}$), we will utilize a change of variables to remove gravity $g=1$ from the equation and move gravity to the boundary condition at $x_N=- \infty$, see \eqref{eq:bcinfty} below.

 Consider a regular solution $h$ to \e{Hele-Shaw100}, defined over some time interval $[0,T]$.
 We start by performing a basic change of variables to simplify the problem, making it such that the fluid domain increases over time.
 Specifically, we introduce\footnote{Recall that we set $g=1$.
 Otherwise, we would consider $f(t,x')=h(t,x')+gt$.}: